What you must know:

 - Monthly sampling of Legionella and HCC will be required

-A number of Legionnaires’ outbreaks occurred across Sydney in 2016.
-As a consequence, NSW Health instituted a public health investigation which found the management practices of cooling towers wanting.
-Recognising the need for regulatory change, NSW Health formed an expert panel comprised of AIRAH, risk management experts, state and local government, environmental health officers and microbiologists.
-A number of recommendations made by the panel were put to industry in the form of a consultation paper at the end of 2016.
+A large number of Legionnaires’ outbreaks had occurred across Sydney in 2016.
+As a consequence, NSW Health conducted a public health investigation which identified that the management practices of cooling towers were lacking.
+Recognising the urgent need for regulatory improvement, NSW Health formed a panel comprised of AIRAH, risk management experts, local and state government officials, microbiologists and environmental health officers.
+A number of recommendations made by the panel were presented to the industry in the form of a consultation paper towards the end of 2016.

 Fifty-three submissions commenting on these recommendations were received from industry, office of local government, public health units, property managers and individuals.
 Clearly, this topic is of significant concern for many and has stimulated enormous discussion.

 A Legionella steering committee, overseeing four working parties, has recently responded to these submissions to advise NSW Health how best to proceed in the implementation of these changes and to develop resources to support the implementation.

 For each cooling tower system, the following is proposed: